Esri/idp/Documentation/OpenID/Azure Entra ID.md

 4. Enter a user-facing display name for the app.
 Under Redirect URI, select Web as the platform, and then enter https://jwt.ms (This is an Azure utility can be used for troubleshooting).
 Select Register.
+> [!NOTE]
+> For Supported account types, use the default option: Accounts in this organizational directory only.
+ArcGIS currently only supports the registration of a single OIDC provider.

 ![App-Details](https://github.com/Esri/idp/assets/51384051/1734018f-1655-4564-a5e1-3a6910bec10f)